 - Place your free hand higher on your horse to be alerted to movement and remind him that you are there.

 - As you squat down, don’t put your knee on the ground, just in case you need to jump up quickly and move out of the way!

 Or try this way to find the digital pulse around the fetlock, a bit higher.

-- Run your fingers down his tendons, keep your fingers on the inside of his legs.
+- Run your fingers down his tendons, and keep your fingers on the inside of his legs.

 - As the tendons curve down and to the back, you will feel a soft squishy spot on the bottom portion of his fetlock joint.
 It’s about the size of a walnut or smaller.

-- If you roll your fingers back and forth, you should feel some guitar strings.
+- You should feel some guitar strings if you roll your fingers back and forth.
 That’s the digital artery.

 - Press lightly to feel the digital pulse, knowing that if you press too hard, you will not feel anything.

 This video shows you how the digital artery “works” to check your horse’s hoof health.
 Inflammation in the hoof has nowhere to go – it’s trapped by a hard shell.

 This video shows you how to measure the digital pulse.
 As a general rule of thumb, no news is good news.
 If there’s no pulse, everything should be normal.
 There’s always the exception, though.